njamesgeorge1223/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to create a binary classification model using deep learning techniques to predict if a particular charity organization will succeed in selecting successful applicants for funding.
+The purpose of this analysis is to create a binary classification model using deep learning techniques to predict if a particular charity organization, Alphabet Soup, will succeed in selecting successful applicants for funding.
 The model draws on a dataset of over 34,000 organizations that have received funding in the past.

 ## Results